 Bacne is a common experience because your back is often covered by clothing or equipment like backpacks, and when paired with hot, humid or sweaty conditions, can cause acne to develop.

-Similarly to back acne, shoulder acne is caused by blocked pores due to friction from items like backpacks or purses and sporting equipment as well as excess heat and moisture from sweating or irritation to certain fibres in your blankets or pillows, for example.
+Similarly to back acne, shoulder acne is caused by blocked pores due to friction from items like backpacks or purses or sporting equipment.

-If you have shoulder acne and continue using a heavy backpack or bag, the blemishes will worsen due to the repeated pressure.
+If you have shoulder acne and continue using a heavy backpack or bag, the blemishes can get worse due to repeated pressure.